Waxing Crescent on

 Moon before ascending node

-7 days after descending node on 25 November 2043 at 15:09 in ♍ Virgo.
-The Moon is located south of the ecliptic over the following 6 days, until the lunar orbit crosses from South to North in ascending node on 10 December 2043 at 06:19 in ♓ Pisces.
+7 days after descending node on 25 November 2043 at 15:09 in ♍ Virgo the Moon is positioned south of the ecliptic over the following 6 days until the lunar crosses the ecliptic again from South to North in ascending node on 10 December 2043 at 06:19 in ♓ Pisces.

 Moon at southern standstill

 At 07:43 the Moon is meeting its standstill point to reach South declination of ∠-28.421°.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠28.409° at the point of next standstill in ♊ Gemini on 16 December 2043 at 16:08.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠28.409° at the point of next northern standstill in ♊ Gemini on 16 December 2043 at 16:08.

 Syzygy in 12 days